hanxf/matchnet/README.md

 # Matchnet

-Matchnet is a deep learning approach for patch-based local image matching, which learns both feature representation and a matching function from data.
+Matchnet is a deep learning approach for patch-based local image matching, which jointly learns feature representation and matching function from data.
 More details about this approach can be found in our [CVPR'15 paper](http://www.cs.unc.edu/~xufeng/cs/papers/cvpr15-matchnet.pdf).